 View student assessment details

-The Student View allows you to navigate questions, leave comments for students, examine rubrics, and evaluate tests.
-You will use the features found in the Student View in most of your review and grading activities.
+Grade View allows you to navigate questions, leave comments for students, examine rubrics, and evaluate tests.
+You will use the features found in Grade View in most of your review and grading activities.

-Use the Key tab to view a legend of the student assignment statuses, achievement levels, and question statuses.
+Use the Key tab to view a legend of the student test statuses, achievement levels, and question statuses.

 The Review and Grading Question area allows you to:

-Review student assignment status, achievement level, and question status.
+- Review student test status, achievement level, and question status.